Mountainside Extracurricular Programs

 Jazz Band meets before school and is directed by Mountainside band director Mark Winans.
 There are three bands; one each for 6th, 7th and 8th grade students.
 Jazz Band will begin in November and meet weekly through April.
 There will be several performance opportunities including the Pie Social and Jazz on the Mountainside.
 Please see Mr. Winans for more information and fees.

 Art Club meets Fridays after school from 3-4:30 PM for students interested in exploring art and creating detailed art projects in varying media.
 Facilitated by Art Teacher Lisa Lapedes-Slovis.
-Session I begins Aug.
-18 and runs through Oct.
-27. Registration forms available from Ms. Lapedes-Slovis and in the Mountainside office.
+Art Club times and location have yet to be determined.
 Fee is $90.00 and is non-refundable tax credit.
 Limited to 8 students per session.